 - Moderate or severe allergic rhinitis impairs learning and performance in children, results in more frequent absenteeism in adults and reduced productivity, and therefore can cause considerable impairment in quality of life

-- Around 8 in 10 people with asthma have allergic rhinitis, and having allergic rhinitis can make asthma more difficult to control
+- Around 80% of people with asthma have allergic rhinitis, and having allergic rhinitis can make asthma more difficult to control

 Pollen can also trigger asthma

 Some people with moderate or severe allergic rhinitis believe that their allergic rhinitis 'turns' into asthma or that it makes them tight in the chest or wheeze.
 However, pollen can directly trigger asthma as well as allergic rhinitis.
 Small particles of allergens can penetrate deep into the airways of the lung.
 Thunderstorms can also contribute to this:

 - When pollen granules come into contact with water, starch granules are released that are small enough to be breathed into the airways, causing allergic rhinitis and asthma in some people